King County personal property tax information

 How do I pay?

-If you have a Master Business License (external link) with the State of Washington, as is required for all businesses operating in Washington state, an account will be established for your business.
+If you have a Washington State Business License (external link) with the State of Washington, as is required for all businesses operating in Washington state, an account will be established for your business.
 Personal property tax affidavits are mailed at the end of each year requesting information about the business assets.
 Businesses complete and return the affidavits to the Assessor's Office by April 30th.

 Based on the information provided, the assessed value of a company's personal property is determined, and a valuation notice is sent.
 Valuations can be appealed.
 The assessed value for the current year becomes the basis for taxes due the following year.